zxhero/cv/index.md

 ## Acknowledgment

 Currently, I am engaged in close collaboration with Prof. Ke Zhang, A.P.
-Yisong Chang, and A.P.
+Ke Liu, and A.P.
 Tianyue Lu on my research endeavors.
 To conduct my experiments and drive researches forward, We have established a robust infrastructure using the FPGA cloud platform [SERVE](https://zhuanlan.zhihu.com/p/213194605) and the powerful hybrid memory trace toolkit [HMTT](http://asg.ict.ac.cn/hmtt/).

 The SERVE platform provids us with access to FPGA resources in the cloud.
 Leveraging the scalability and parallel processing capabilities of FPGAs, we can implement distributed multi-FPGA platform and optimize complex algorithms, enabling us to tackle challenging research problems.

 We rely on the HMTT toolkit offering capabilities for capturing and analyzing memory traces.
 By leveraging a DIMM-snooping mechanism and software-controlled tracing, HMTT enables us to gain deep insights into memory behavior and correlate it with high-level events.

+Special thanks to my former collaborator, A.P.
+Yisong Chang, for his valuable contributions and insights.

 <!-- ### Footer